- Ages 4+

 Yes, there is an onsite restaurant.

-Museum of Witchcraft has not told us if they are fully wheelchair friendly.
+No, Museum of Witchcraft is not wheelchair friendly.

 Yes, Museum of Witchcraft have stated they are pushchair friendly.